AndrasKovacs/cctt/README.md

 `α` could be further computed under the cofibration `α ∧ β`.
 But we don't compute weakening eagerly, in fact we still do implicit weakening.
-We defer the cost of weakening until forcing, where we recompute cofibrations and interval expression under the forcing cofibration.
+We defer the cost of weakening until forcing, where we recompute cofibrations and interval expressions under the forcing cofibration.

 In the implementation, it can get fairly complicated to keep track of which values have been already forced w.r.t. the current context and which haven't.